-Texas Tech University Health Sciences Center (TTUHSC) burn surgeon John Griswold, M.D., said during the summer, he and his colleagues see burn injuries which could be avoided.
+Burn surgeon at Texas Tech Physicians John Griswold, M.D., said during the summer, he and his colleagues see burn injuries which could be avoided.
 He provided tips to staying safe when it comes to avoiding the three most commonly seen categories of burns in the summer.